Four key talking points ahead of the IPL 2024 tournament

 Starc, 34, was auctioned off to the Kolkata Knight Riders (KKR) as the centrepiece of their 2024 IPL season campaign.
 The left-arm paceman averages an impressive 23 for his bowling career in T20s with 74 wickets in 60 T20 internationals.

-But the left-arm paceman last played in the IPL in 2015 and has a long, injury-riddled history with the IPL.
+But the left-arm paceman last played in the IPL in 2015 and has a long, injury-riddled history with the competition.

 He missed the tournament in 2016 because of a foot fracture.
 In 2018, Starc signed for the Kolkata for big money – but was injured again and never played for the team.
 In 2022, he also pulled out, citing “[COVID-19] bubble fatigue”.